Ancient cultures and vibrant communities from Amazon to Andes

-Whether you trek the classic Inca Trail, the Inca Quarry Trail or take the scenic train route, the ancient ruins of Machu Picchu are a majestic destination, no matter how you get there
+Choose to trek the classic Inca Trail, the Inca Quarry Trail or take the scenic train route to reach the ancient ruins of Machu Picchu.

-This trip involves a lot of travel on local buses, including some long stints.
-Bus travel can be tiring and conditions can be basic, but it’s also a great opportunity to relax, rub shoulders with the locals and enjoy the scenery.
-There is also an overnight bus to Cusco, which ensures you will enjoy maximum time at your destinations.
+This trip involves a lot of travel on local transport.
+Conditions can be basic, but it’s also a great opportunity to rub shoulders with the locals and enjoy the incredible scenery of South America.
+Please read the itinerary for travel time estimates.